rutujabhende56/Movie_Ratings/README.md

 Drama and crime movies appear frequently among top-rated films.

-he number of movies released each year has increased significantly in recent decades.
+The number of movies released each year has increased significantly in recent decades.